Airborne Particulate Matter

-The Minnesota Pollution Control Agency (MPCA) reports information about air quality on a daily basis on the AQI Index for Minnesota website and AQI Information Line (651-297-1630).
+The Minnesota Pollution Control Agency (MPCA) reports information about air quality on a daily basis on the AQI Index for Minnesota website.
 When the AQI exceeds or is forecast to exceed a value of 100, the MPCA issues air pollution alerts to television, radio, and print media to inform the public.

 Air pollution advisories may also be issued when the AQI is below 100 and air quality is expected to worsen.
 As the AQI increases above 100, additional recommendations are made to reduce exposures to PM and other air pollutants.
 You can request email notification of air alerts by subscribing:

 In recent years the MPCA has issued a handful of air pollution alerts in the Twin Cities and greater Minnesota (e.g.,Rochester).
 These alerts have all been based on elevated levels of fine PM or ground-level ozone.
 The MPCA continually evaluates data from its air monitoring network to inform the public about potential health risks.
 For more information about air quality monitoring in Minnesota, see:

 To reduce risks from exposures to PM, follow these steps:

 - Avoid exposure to tobacco smoke, wood smoke, vehicle exhaust, and other sources of airborne particles, where possible.

 - Avoid prolonged outdoor exertion near high-traffic areas.